-The District leases office space from 301 South, LLC for \$725 per month plus a potential increase from year to year for Lessor's increased amount of maintenance, repair, clean up, and utilities provided; however, such increase shall not be more than five percent (5%) in any lease year.
-Total rent expense for the office space was \$8,700 for the year ended September 30, 2019.
-The lease term concluded on April 30, 2019, and continues to be carried forward on a month to month basis under the same terms as the original lease.
+The District leases office space from 301 South, LLC for \$750 per month plus a potential increase from year to year for Lessor's increased amount of maintenance, repair, clean up, and utilities provided; however, such increase shall not be more than five percent (5%) in any lease year.
+Total rent expense for the office space was \$8,975 for the year ended September 30, 2020.
+The lease expired April 30, 2021.